SforAiDl/Bootcamp/README.md

 This repository contains .ipynb notebooks covering the Basics of Python along with Basics of ML and DL.

 The repository has been divided into several repositories -:
-1.Basic Python - Contains .ipynb files covering basics of python\n 2.Datasets - Contains necessary datasets used in the notebooks in the repository 3.Deep Learning-Examples - Contains .ipynb files covering the basics of Deep Learning 4.Exercise - Contains some problems based on the basic Python Libraries and Basic ML 5.Machine Learning Examples - Contains .ipynb files covering the basics of Machine Learning
+1.Basic Python - Contains .ipynb files covering basics of python

+2.Datasets - Contains necessary datasets used in the notebooks in the repository

+3.Deep Learning-Examples - Contains .ipynb files covering the basics of Deep Learning

+4.Exercise - Contains some problems based on the basic Python Libraries and Basic ML

+5.Machine Learning Examples - Contains .ipynb files covering the basics of Machine Learning

 Solutions to the exercises and more exercise notebooks will be added as we move further.
 For more on Machine Learning, refer to -: http://cs229.stanford.edu/notes/